-This article compares the probabilities of opening value between a MTG booster pack and a winning scratch-off card.
+This article compares the probabilities of opening value between an MTG booster pack and a winning scratch-off card.
 The overall objective is to determine which option has a higher probability of earning a return greater than the purchase price.
-The base assumption is that a MTG booster pack and scratch-off cost $3.00 USD to buy.
-The reason I am using $3.00 is because many hobby shops value booster packs at $3.00 in store credit when giving out prizes.
+The base assumption is that an MTG booster pack and scratch-off cost USD 3.00 to buy.
+The reason I am using $3.00 is that many hobby shops value booster packs at $3.00 in store credit when giving out prizes.
 Also, some hobby shops offer players promotional pricing of 3 Standard set booster packs for $10.00.
 Additional data on the calculated probabilities are available here.
 Estimated value calculations for the Bingo Extra scratch-off and Throne of Eldraine booster pack can be found in the data file.

 I would like to note that the percentages for $3.00 and over $3.00 equal 25.0% when added together.
 It appears that there is a higher percent chance to receive a value greater than $3.00 versus breaking even at $3.00.
 This is because the quantity of remaining prizes above $3.00 is greater than the availability of prizes at $3.00.

 Comparing Potential Value of Magic: The Gathering Booster Packs and Scratch-Offs

 To compare MTG booster packs and scratch-offs, I need to make a few additional assumptions.
 The opportunity cost is saving $3.00 by not buying either item.
 Second, the value pulled from an MTG booster pack assumes you can sell the cards at an average market price.
 Potential selling fees and shipping are excluded in this comparison.
 Third, the cost of a booster pack and scratch-off are the same.